 Dharma Study and Practice in Kagyu Samye Ling

-Thanks to Drupon Rinpoche’s great kindness we have also been able to send almost one third of our ordained monks and nuns as well as a number of lay people to long term retreat under Rinpoche’s direction in the Thrangu Retreat in Sekar, Nepal.
+Thanks to Drupon Rinpoche’s great kindness we have also been able to send many of our ordained monks and nuns as well as a number of lay people to long term retreat under Rinpoche’s direction in the Thrangu Retreat in Sekar, Nepal.
 Some have made a commitment to remain in retreat for six years while others intend to stay for the rest of their lives.
 This we feel is the best investment for the future of the Dharma in the hope that these fortunate practitioners will truly assimilate the Buddha’s teachings into their innermost being.
 If all goes well, some will eventually take over responsibility for continuing Samye Ling’s Dharma activities in years to come.

 Rinpoche’s long term vision and commitment has led him to accept the request of members of Samye Dzong Lubumbashi in DRC in Africa to train five of their children.
 Despite huge logistical challenges the children began their Dharma education in Sekar in 2018 and we hear they are doing extremely well in their studies – already able to converse in Tibetan and starting to memorise major Dharma texts.